joaovitor2614/developers-social-network-w-MERN-stack/README.md

 Dev social network buit with MERN STACK

-Principal features of the project:
+Main features of the project:

 - Back-end